Showing posts with label pistachio. Show all posts

 Linda

-Pistachio Basque Cheesecake - makes a 6" cheesecake which will make 6-8 snack serves.
+Pistachio Basque Cheesecake - there is no extra sugar in this recipe, there is enough in the pistachio cream.
+Recipe makes a 6" cheesecake which will make 6-8 snack serves.
 Store in fridge for up to 3 days.
 Can be frozen wrapped individually in plastic wrap and thawed in the fridge.

 450g (16oz) cream cheese at room temperature